HorningGit/Rayquaza_Resources/tools/admin/gnu_linux.md

 Soft link is a pointer to a file name.
 Real file name points to data on disk:
   - Removing symbolic link won't delete original file.
   - Removing file will create a broken symlink.
+  - Able to point to objects on different filesystems, partitions, and/or disks.

 [Command]
 ln - make links between files